Cypher-Laboratory/Alice-s-Ring/packages/documentation/docs/LSAG/LSAG-ts.md

 - **Ring Size:** A larger ring size enhances anonymity but may impact performance.
 - **Key Image Uniqueness:** Reusing the same key image in different contexts can lead to linkability.
 Use the linkability flag appropriately.

-## Sponsors
+## Sponsor

-We would like to thank the Polygon Foundation ([https://polygon.technology/](https://polygon.technology/)) for their support and funding, which have allowed this library to be developed for the benefit of many.
+We would like to thank the [Polygon Foundation](https://polygon.technology/) for making this version of Alice’s Ring possible through the grant awarded as part of the [Polygon Community Grants Program](https://polygon.technology/grants) Season 01.

 ## Audit